Redwood Experimental Forest

 The Redwood Experimental Forest (also Yurok Redwood Experimental Forest, formerly Yurok Experimental Forest) (established 1940) is an experimental forest in Del Norte County, California.
 The forest is near the mouth of the Klamath River in the California Coast Ranges of Northern California.
-The 379 hectare forest is drained by High Prairie Creek.
+The 3.8-square-kilometer (1.46-square-mile) forest is drained by High Prairie Creek.
 As its name implies, the principal species in the forest is coast redwood (Sequoia sempervirens), but the site also contains Douglas fir, Sitka spruce, western hemlock, and Port Orford cedar.
 The forest is managed by the United States Forest Service.
 Tree ages range up to 1,200 years.
 Topography varies considerably over the forest.
-Slopes range from 0 to over 75 percent, and elevation ranges from 40 to 340 meter.
+Slopes range from 0 to over 75%, and elevation ranges from 40 to 340 meter.

-About 45 percent of the total area was clearcut between 1956 and 1985.
+About 45% of the total area was clearcut between 1956 and 1985.
 About 1 percent was harvested in 1981 using the selection system.
-An additional 23 percent is available for approved manipulative research studies, and 16 percent is preserved in an undisturbed old-growth redwood forest condition in the Yurok Research Natural Area (RNA) established in 1976.
+An additional 23% is available for approved manipulative research studies, and 16 percent is preserved in an undisturbed old-growth redwood forest condition in the Yurok Research Natural Area (RNA) established in 1976.

 The Redwood Experimental Forest was designated part of the California Coast Ranges International Biosphere Reserve in 1983.